Call us: 01444 237070

 How do you carry a tripod with a backpack?

-Photographers who carry gear with a backpack will often strap a tripod to the sides or rear of the pack.
+Photographers who carry gear in a backpack will often strap a tripod to the side or rear of the pack.
 Where it can be stowed depends on the folded height of the tripod and which backpack you own.
 Longer legs may require rear panel mounting, whereas shorter legs can usually fit in a side pocket.

-Neither is a particularly quick solution, requiring you to remove the pack from your back.
-An alternative is to travel with a sling bag or messenger bag, which holds a compact tripod underneath.
-This won’t hold as much equipment, but is a great solution for day trips while away, and offers quicker access to gear than a backpack.
+Neither option is particularly quick, as it requires you to remove the pack from your back.
+An alternative is to travel with a sling bag or messenger bag, which can hold a compact tripod underneath.
+This will not carry as much equipment, but it can be a great solution for day trips while travelling and offers quicker access to gear than a backpack.

 Take yourself on epic adventures with Manfrotto Befree and Philip Thursto